-A small amount of local anaesthetic si used to numb the skin form where the biopsy is taken.
+A small amount of local anaesthetic is used to numb the skin from where the biopsy is taken.
 There are 4 ways a biopsy can be performed.

 The doctors strive to deliver prompt and effective treatments that minimise scarring.
 Most skin cancers can be completely cured if detected early.

 Your treatment you receive will depend on multiple factors:

 There are also non-surgical treatment options, which the doctor will consider if appropriate.
 These include:

 If your skin cancer is at an advanced stage or has spread to other organs, we will assist you with onward referral to undergo radiotherapy or chemotherapy.
 Don’t worry – if detected early, this is a highly unlikely outcome.

 Treatment of skin cancer can be surgical or non-surgical.

 Cryotherapy refers to a freezing technique to remove sunspots and some superficial BCCs.